brand icon May1

 And yes, a lot of the time, it sucked running with them.
 I was frustrated that their “easy” pace was killer for me and embarrassed when I had to ask them to slow down or just go on without me.

-To help with injury prevention, I try to be proactive and somewhat regular with yoga or cross training, dry needling, chiropractic adjustments, strength training (particularly core and hip work, with focus on some upper body muscles too!), and massage.
-If you aren’t doing strength training weekly, I highly recommend it.
-It’s beneficial for all runners, but especially runners who are trying to get faster.
+If you aren’t doing strength training weekly, start.
+It’s beneficial for all runners, especially those trying to improve their speed.
 Strengthening your leg muscles (glutes, hamstrings, core muscles, etc) will make you stronger AND faster.
-I have a friend with an amazing runner’s core program, which I highly recommend since core strength is so important as a runner.
 Tack a small amount of strength work (a few squats, lunges, heel calf raises, and plank holds) onto the end of your run if you have time.
-This is a great way to work on your stability.
+This is a great way to work on your stability too.

 Double check that your shoes aren’t too old, since this can lead to a multitude of injuries, especially in your feet and knees.
-If you need to get a new pair of shoes, do it.
-It will be cheaper than having to see a physical therapist ;).
-I try to make my running shoes last as long as possible with these tips, but when I know it’s time for a new pair, I don’t hesitate.
-Read more tips for how I keep injuries at bay here.
-And read how to come back from a running injury here.
+If you need to get a new pair of shoes, do it– see my favorite running shoes here.
+It will be cheaper than having to see a physical therapist.
+I try to make my running shoes last as long as possible, but when I know it’s time for a new pair, I don’t hesitate.

 And don’t forget to prioritize sleep.